A COLLECTIVE EFFORT TO SLOW THE TRANSMISSION OF THE VIRUS

 At the CENTRE ÉCOLOGIQUE FERNAND-SEGUIN, the chalet is open from 10 a.m. to 4 p.m.
 A limited number of people are allowed inside.
 The toilets are accessible during opening hours.

-On the ÎLE SAINT-BERNARD, the Pavillon de l'île is open from 9 a.m. to 5 p.m.
+On SAINT-BERNARD ISLAND, the Island Pavilion is open Monday to Thursday from 9 a.m. to 5 p.m. and from Friday to Sunday from 9 a.m. to 7 p.m.
 A limited number of people are allowed inside.
 The toilets are accessible during opening hours.
+The Café de l'île offers its take-out menu.

 The municipal park of Île Saint-Bernard, also call the tertre (knoll), is open to the public.
 However, to respect distancing measures and prevent gatherings, some measures were taken: the mill is closed along with access to the stairs and the grotto.
 It is possible to walk in the orchard unless signs say otherwise.